MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/label-printing-using-nicelabel.md

 ## Prerequisites

-To use the features described in this article, you must be running Supply Chain Management version 10.0.34 or later.
+To use the features that are described in this article, you must be running Supply Chain Management version 10.0.34 or later.

 ## <a name="prepare-integration"></a>Prepare for NiceLabel Cloud integration